May 18 2017

 Everyone talks about Queen Victoria Market, and for a good reason; it’s huge and has everything you could imagine to find at a market, it should be right up there on your list of things to see.
 It also happens to be built on top of an old cemetery.

 For a local art market, Rose Street Artists’ Market is the place for you, featuring Melbourne’s best talent for art and design.
 Which means, there is more than just art here!
-You’ll find of lot of handcrafted jewellery and locally made clothing that really reflect the artsy and creative side of Melbourne creatives.
-The Rose Street Artists’s Market is located on Rose Street in the heart of Fitzroy so you are surrounded by a bunch of cool street art and other treasures of the area.
+You’ll find of lot of handcrafted jewellery and locally made clothing that really reflect the arty and creative side of Melbourne creatives.
+The Rose Street Artists’s Market is, funnily enough, located on Rose Street in the heart of Fitzroy so you are surrounded by a bunch of cool street art and all the other treasures of the area.

 Melbourne has incredible opportunities to discover and learn all about Australian wildlife.

-Werribee Open Range Zoo – Here you can see animals from the grasslands of Australia, Africa and Asia living in conditions as close as possible to those of their natural habitats.
-They also offer educational talks throughout the day which are a must.
+Werribee Open Range Zoo – Here you can see animals from the grasslands of Australia, Africa and Asia live in conditions as close as possible to those of their natural habitats, they also do educational talks throughout the day which are a must.
 They have a fun safari that takes you past a lot of exotic animals including one of my favourites, the Giraffe.
 Several of the animals on the safari are considered extinct without conservation!

 Healesville Sanctuary – Is the best place to see Australian wildlife, other than in the bush of course.
 They have a lot of information about Australian animals and their natural habitats.
 They also have a birds of prey show each day.
 The tip is to arrive in the morning when the animals are at their most active.
 Make a day of it and explore the beautiful surrounding natural areas and wineries.